Carlos Calvo (footballer, born 1992)

 Carlos Andrés Calvo Beristain (born 2 December 1992) is a former Mexican professional footballer who last played for Inter Playa of the Liga Premier de México.

 Club career

-Toluca

 Calvo joined Deportivo Toluca for the Clausura 2017 on loan from Atlante.
 On 11 February 2018, he made his league debut for the Red Devils against Monterrey.

+Personal life

+Calvo is the nephew of Laura Beristain Navarrete, former municipal president of Solidaridad, Quintana Roo.